WadieBenabdouh/WadieBenabdouh/README.md

 Front-end Developer
 -------------------

-Coding is my hobby since 2016, I was introduced to the world of Java and I loved the concept of coding, then I moved to web development which was my favorite one, HTML CSS & Javascript became my most used technologies.
+Coding is my hobby since 2016, I was introduced to the world of Java and I loved the concept of coding, then I moved to web development and Python which was my favorite field, HTML CSS & Javascript became my most used technologies.

 *   🌍  I'm based in Morocco
 *   ✉️  You can contact me at [wadie.trade@gmail.com](mailto:wadie.trade@gmail.com)